chiragsakhuja/lc3tools/docs/API1.md

+**Disclaimer:** This document reflects the API for version v1.0.6, which is deprecated.
+To see details on the latest API, see [this document](API1.md).

 # Grading API
 The purpose of this document is to describe the subset of the LC3Tools API that is relevant to grading.
 The full API can be found in `src/backend/interface.h`.